 The lack of a program focused strategic plan has meant that priorities for HIV funding have been largely determined by donors.
 While some projects which have been funded are in accord with the priorities of the newly developed strategic plan, the overall programmatic response has been patchy and uncoordinated.
 In some cases there has been extensive duplication of effort (e.g. VCT training), no strategic assessment of need, and no clarity regarding ongoing programming.

 There has been no functional coordinating body for the various program funders and implementers to reach agreement on harmonization of programming efforts.
+Proposed Solutions

 The Global Fund to Fight AIDS, TB and Malaria has provisionally agreed to allocate \$9.4 million over the next five years to fund HIV programs in Timor-Leste.
-However, the prospect of the funding materializing is in itself facing some obstacles.

-It is anticipated the Global Fund grant for Timor-Leste will materialize as efforts are currently on-going to address the obstacle it is facing.
 A five year costing of the new national strategic plan has been conducted and it is largely consistent with the Global Fund proposal.
 The adoption of one national strategy, the establishment of the National AIDS Commission, and the development of one monitoring and evaluation framework (the three ones) will provide a framework for harmonizing the funding of the national strategy.